population-research/uganda-covid/response/wber_response.md

 2. Second, and relatedly, the paper uses a fixed effects regression “to control for unobservable household characteristics”.
-It would be helpful for the authors to explain what including household- or individuallevel fixed effects does when the identification is based on comparing different points in time.
+It would be helpful for the authors to explain what including household- or individual-level fixed effects does when the identification is based on comparing different points in time.
 Is this really about controlling for differences in the sample composition between different waves of the survey?
 Is this improving the efficiency of the estimates?
 Or is